ian-IBCIRL/CI-PP3-Battleships/README.md

 ### **Features to implement in future**

-I'd like to add more storyline, graphics and options for placing ships in user specified locations.
+- I'd like to add more storyline, graphics and options for placing ships in user specified locations.
-And find a way to make a two player game so the computer moves are not necessary.
+- And find a way to make a two player game so the computer moves are not necessary.
-I would also like to add colour, but conscious that may reduce accessibility
+- I would also like to add colour, but conscious that may reduce accessibility
+- Would be nice to add a leaderboard so people could compare themselves to the top 10 players

 ## **Technologies Used**
 - [Python](https://www.python.org/)